Snap Judgment (game show): Format #1

 The original format featured a word-association game played by two teams consisting of a contestant and a celebrity.
 Contestants completed their associations before the start of the show and their celebrity teammates had three tries to guess the association based on the clue word provided by McMahon.
 A correct guess won $10, while no correct identification allowed the other team to get the $10 by guessing correctly with one try.
 If both teams failed to guess correctly, the contestant would reveal the first letter of the association and each celebrity had one shot at guessing the association.
 The first team to score $100 won the game and played a bonus round, called "The Big 5".

 With the contestant offstage in a soundproof room, the celebrity teammate was asked to come up with five associations to a clue word provided by the host, then designate one of those five as a bonus word, the one his or her teammate was most likely to say.
 The contestant would then return and have 20 seconds to come up with all five associations for $50 each.

 Initially, the contestant merely had to say the bonus word in order to double the team's winnings.
-To provide a greater degree of difficulty, a new rule was added requiring the contestant to guess the bonus word to double the team's winnings.
+When it quickly became apparent that this was too easy, the producers added a new rule requiring the contestant to guess the bonus word to double the team's winnings.
 For the second game on the same show, the celebrities switched teams.

 The score (and earnings) counters for each team consisted of three digits.
 On those rare occasions when a contestant's total earnings exceeded $1000.00, the counter would display $999.